Principal Laws and Regulations

 The CBC, Taiwan’s central bank, sets monetary policy to regulate the availability of money and credit.
 It also regulates foreign exchange activities and business, and conducts examinations on banks.

 According to the Banking Act, banks in Taiwan are categorised into three different types based on the main operations and purposes of the bank:

-Also, apart from traditional banks with physical branches, the FSC has recently agreed to the establishment of three online-only banks, and it is anticipated that such online-only banks may start to offer deposit, debit card and small loan services by the end of this year.
+Also, apart from traditional banks with physical branches, the FSC has agreed to the establishment of three online-only banks, two of which have commenced business in 2021.